Race to buy $10 billion-valued GLP narrows down to two groups: sources

-SINGAPORE/HONG KONG The race to buy Global Logistic Properties (GLPL.SI) is now between a Chinese consortium backed by the company's management and a rival group led by Warburg Pincus, sources said ahead of a Friday deadline to submit bids for the $10 billion-valued firm.
+SINGAPORE/HONG KONG The race to buy Global Logistic Properties (GLPL.SI) narrowed to between a Chinese consortium backed by the company's management and a rival group led by Warburg Pincus, sources said, as bidders submitted offers for the $10 billion-valued firm.

-An acquisition offers a chance for bidders to grab control of Asia's biggest warehouse operator which counts Amazon (AMZN.O) among its clients and is benefiting from rising demand for modern logistics facilities, driven by a boom in e-commerce business.
+An acquisition offers a chance for bidders to grab control of Asia's biggest warehouse operator, which counts Amazon (AMZN.O) among its clients and is benefiting from rising demand for modern logistics facilities, driven by a boom in e-commerce business.

+Friday marked the deadline for parties to submit binding offers for GLP.
+Reuters was not able to confirm if more than two bids were submitted.

 At current valuations, a successful transaction will rank as the largest Asian buyout by private equity groups, which are increasingly targeting bigger takeovers after raising record funds, according to Thomson Reuters data.